kongto-yu/PJ_COMP9501/README.md

 ## Performance:
 Versatile Efficacy: Extensive evaluations of Radio2Speech have showcased its impressive performance across various settings – from serene to noisy environments and even in soundproof scenarios.

-Comparable to Microphones: In quiet environments, Radio2Speech has demonstrated a performance on par with traditional microphones, marking a significant achievement.
+Comparable to Microphones: In quiet environments, Radio2Speech has demonstrated performance on par with traditional microphones, marking a significant achievement.

 ## How to Run the Code
 To begin training the Radio2Speech model, simply execute the following command in your terminal: